-During 2022, our system was generally in compliance with applicable State drinking water operating, monitoring and reporting requirements.
-We received a Notice of Violation for Exceeding the MCL for Disinfection By products, October 2022.
+During 2024, our system was generally in compliance with applicable State drinking water operating, monitoring and reporting requirements.

 Please call Stockbridge Water Superintendent if you have questions at 315-264-3617 or Madison County Health at 315-366-2526.

 See Attached City of Oneida Report for additional required reporting, sampling, treatment